Sooranad Kunjan Pillai: Legacy

 Kunjan Pillai was known to have written books in Malayalam, English and Sanskrit his oeuvre covered such genres as novels, short stories, poems, biographies, history, essays, lexicon and grammar.
 He also had some knowledge of Tamil and Hindi.
 He published his first work Smashanadeepam (Collected Poems) in 1925 when he was still in school.
 He has prepared more than 150 textbooks for high school classes.
 He has written more than 1000 forewords for the books of many contemporary writers of Malayalam.
 He led a team which compiled a Malayala nikhandu (Malayalam Dictionary), though the work could not be completed during his time.
-The work, started in 1953 and by the time the first and second volumes were published bu 1970, the team of scholars had examined all important available texts from eleventh century to 19th century.
+The work, started in 1953 and by the time the first and second volumes were published by 1970, the team of scholars had examined all important available texts from eleventh century to 19th century.
 He also compiled the Malayalam translation of Kathasaritsagara, a book of fables and legends in Sanskrit.